Skip to main content

 Special effects on the Wilhelmina Bridge in Deventer (Photo: Gilde Deventer image archive)

-Exhibition From 28 March 2026, Museum De Waag will be presenting the exhibition ‘A Bridge Too Far, Hollywood in Deventer’.
+From 28 March 2026, Museum De Waag will present the exhibition ‘A Bridge Too Far, Hollywood in Deventer'.
 The exhibition takes you back to the time of those historic film shoots.
 Through photographs and videos from the Gilde Deventer Image Archive, props from the film and personal stories, you will learn a great deal about the impact the film had on the city and its inhabitants.The exhibition is made possible in part by the Municipality of Deventer, the VSB Fund, the Sluyterman van Loo Fund and the Overijssel Cultural Fund.

 Filmopnamen A Bridge Too Far in Deventer soldaten trekken over de brug 18 mei 1976 (Foto door Rob Mieremet Anefo en Nationaal Archief)